 You are welcome to “friend” Aaron on Facebook or follow him on Twitter, where he talks about a lot more than health policy.
 You can also email him.

 (The views in Aaron’s posts represent his views only.
 They do not represent the views of Indiana University, any funding agencies or foundations, any organizations, or especially any of his friends or family.)

-For speaking inquiries, contact Jo at Speakers on Healthcare or 800.697.7325
+For speaking inquiries, contact Jo at Speakers on Healthcare or 503.970.0022

 Speaking of which, in the interest of full disclosure, I do give talks to various groups across the country about health care policy, health care reform, information technology, and medical myths.
 If I am ever writing a post about a product or issue that directly involves one of these groups, I will say so in that post.
 I declare all potential conflicts of interest to Indiana University.
 I also declare any that fall under ICJME guidelines to journals.
-The only potential conflict of interest that meets the latter criteria at this time is that in June, 2015, I was asked to give a talk at Upsher-Smith Laboratories on the US health care system and health care reform.
-For this, I was paid an honorarium and travel expenses.
-The company had no control over the content.
-I did not speak about pharma products, drugs, or clinical conditions.
-I have no further relationship with the company.

-I also declare any other potential conflicts in my posts.
+I also declare any other potential non-financial conflicts in my posts.
 These are times when I’m doing funded research in the areas I’m writing about, when I personally know an author of a paper I’m writing about, or when any other academic or ideological conflict exists.
 To be honest, I think those are often far more important than financial conflicts of interest, and that we ignore them at our peril.